 Bureau of Labor Statistics

 Titles reflect responsibility and experience.
 While some companies allow you a little latitude in naming your job, others won’t be so flexible.
-Make sure you’re clear on the responsibilities of the title offered (or the title you want).
+Make sure you’re clear on the responsibilities of the title offered (or the title you want.)

-If you live in a location where housing, transit, food and other essentials cost more than the national average — like a large city, a coastal city, or a tourist destination — you should earn more.
+If you live in a location where housing, transit, food, and other essentials cost more than the national average — like a large city, a coastal city, or a tourist destination — you should earn more.

 Having a degree, period — an associate’s, a bachelor’s, or an advanced degree — should boost your salary expectations.
 Having a degree in your field is even better.

 Where you went to college can sometimes make a difference, too.
-PayScale has a College ROI (Return on Investment) report that analyzes how degrees from different colleges can affect your salary.
+PayScale has a “College ROI Report” (ROI stands for return on investment) that analyzes how degrees from different colleges can affect your salary.